JuliaML/MLDataPattern.jl/docs/documentation/dataview.rst

 There exist a wide variety of machine learning algorithms, each of which unique in their own way.
-Yet, there are clear similarities concerning how these algorithms utilize the data set for training the model.
-Some algorithms use the whole training data in every iteration of the training procedure.
-In such a case it is not necessary to partition or otherwise prepare it any further.
-Many modern algorithms prefer to process the training data in the form of small chunks.
+Yet, there are clear similarities concerning how these algorithms utilize the data set during model training.
+In fact, most algorithms belong to at least one of the following categories.

+- Some algorithms use the whole training data in every iteration of the training procedure.
+If that is the case, then it is not necessary to partition or otherwise prepare the data any further.

+- In contrast to this, many of the modern algorithms prefer to process the training data piece by piece using smaller chunks.
   These "chunks" are usually of some fixed size and are commonly referred to as *mini batches*.

-Yet another (but overlapping) group of algorithms processes the training data just one observation at a time.
+- Yet another (but overlapping) group of algorithms processes the training data just one single observation at a time.

-What we learn from this is that regardless of the concrete algorithm and all its details, it is quite likely that at some point during a machine learning experiment, we need to iterate over the training data in a particular way.
+What we can learn from this is that regardless of the concrete algorithm and all its details, it is quite likely that at some point during a machine learning experiment, we need to iterate over the training data in a particular way.
 Most of the time we